sbbogdanc/clouddeploy-platinum-path/README.md

 This repo tries to demo a few applications (under `apps/`) and it's path to deployment via Google Cloud Platform's `Cloud Build` + `Cloud Deploy`.
-Since a lot of setup is needed, I took inspiration from `willisc7` Golde Path repo (see below).
+Since a lot of setup is needed, I took inspiration from `willisc7` Golden Path repo (see below).

 I've tried to simplify the app and the `skaffold` part and concentrated on